bonitasoft/bonita-continuous-delivery-doc/md/livingapp_buid_and_deploy.md

+## Build and select how to deploy parts of the Application Archive

-##   Create a deploy.json, build and deploy --> more control about how the Application is deployed
+Create a deploy.json, build and deploy --> more control about how the Application is deployed use policies

 TODO: Meme objectif que avant, en gerant les policies.
 Attention: utilisation avancee, le format du .json peut etre ammene a evoluer dans les futures versions. -> peut etre dire la meme chose dans la page du deployer.